-The written work requirement may be satisfied by completion of research paper(s) or thesis.
-The written work requirement is set forth under each program below.
+The written work requirement may be satisfied by completion of research paper(s) or a thesis.
+The written work requirement for each program is set forth below.

 Any research paper used to fulfill the written work requirement must be at least 8,000 words in length (approximately 30 pages), including footnotes, and must conform to the legal citation rules recognized and adopted by the Law School.
 All drafts and the final paper must conform to legal citation rules and all rules outlined in the Law School publication Citing Responsibly.
 Failure to adhere to such rules may result in a violation of the Academic Integrity Code.
-U.S. law school graduates must achieve a minimum grade of B+ on the paper.
+U.S. law school graduates must achieve a minimum grade of B{+} on the paper.
+Students should inform professors of their intention to use their research paper in a given course to satisfy the written work requirement.